puppetlabs/puppetlabs-tomcat/README.md

 ##### `catalina_base`

 Specifies the root of the Tomcat installation.

 Default: `$tomcat::catalina_home`

 ##### `additional_attributes`

-Specifies any additional attributes to add to the Valve.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+Specifies any further attributes to add to the Valve.

+Valid options: a hash of '< attribute >' => '< value >' pairs.

+Default value: `{}`.

 ##### `attributes_to_remove`

-Specifies any attributes to remove from the Valve.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+Specifies an array of attributes to remove from the element.

+Valid options: an array of strings.

+Default value: `[]`.

 #### tomcat::config::context::resourcelink